jimmypw/adcs/README.md

 ### To submit a new csr:

-`adcscli -csr csr.csr -out crt.crt -password 'supersecurepassword' -username auser -url http://192.168.252.140/certsrv/ -template webtemplate`
+`adcscli -new -csr csr.csr -out crt.crt -password 'supersecurepassword' -username auser -url http://192.168.252.140/certsrv/ -template webtemplate`

 The CSR will be submitted to the web enrollment service and will produce one of two responses.